 - Tires — Wide tires take advantage of wide rims to give your bike a wider footprint on the trail.
 The extra control and traction compensate for any additional weight or loss of rolling speed.
 We prefer tires between 2.4 and 2.6-inches wide for enduro bikes.
 The type of tires is even more important.
-Check out our tread-testing mountain bike tire review for more details.
+Our tread-testing mountain bike tire review has more details.

 - Drivetrain — Shimano and SRAM are the major players.
 Shifter feel, setup, and the clutch mechanism differ slightly between the two brands.
 You want a gear range that allows you to ascend without too much effort and too still crank out the speed on flat sections of trail and descents.
 Aim for at a 30-tooth chainring and at least a 42-tooth cog in the rear to give you a reasonable power range.
 The SRAM GX Eagle 12-speed is our reigning favorite for its price to performance ratio.

 - Brakes — Bad can be downright dangerous.
 SRAM Guide R brakes are found on a lot of our test bikes.
 Shimano XTs are some of our favorites.
 Beware of Shimano Deore or SRAM Level brakes.

 - Seatpost — Dropper posts are necessary.
 They make it easy to get the saddle out of shuffle your weight around.
 There was a time when they were only found on high-end models.
 Now they are standard fare.
 Here are our favorites.